 What will I need to know before I travel to the HRC?

-- If any households have had COVID-19 symptoms then the waste should be left for 72 hours before being brought to site and the waste should be double-bagged
+- If any householders have had COVID-19 symptoms then the waste should be left for 72 hours before being brought to site and the waste should be double-bagged

 - No medical waste should be brought to the HRC for disposal

-- You should bring a document (e.g. a bill) that displays your name and address which must be shown to site staff if requested
+- You should bring a document, such as a bill, that displays your name and address which must be shown to site staff